GutPuncher/Monty08-Wrench/README.md

         -o, --output:           An absolut or relative path to the file that gets outputted.
         -s, --size:             Size of the compiled binary program.
         -c, --code:             Size of the text section (code).
+        -l, --logisim:          Adds "v2.0 raw" to the binary so it can be loaded into Logisim projects.
 ```

 The assembler then parses the given source file and assembles it into a ```.m08``` file, as defined using the ```-o``` argument.